Roberto Cofresí: Penniless nobleman and marauder

-The regional harvest was destroyed by a September 28, 1820, hurricane, triggering the region's largest crime wave to date.
+The regional harvest was destroyed by a storm on September 28, 1820, triggering the largest crime wave in the western coast to date.
 Newly appointed Puerto Rican governor Gonzalo Aróstegui Herrera immediately ordered Lieutenant Antonio Ordóñez to round up as many criminals as possible.
 On November 22, 1820, a group of fifteen men from Cabo Rojo participated in the highway robbery of Francisco de Rivera, Nicolás Valdés and Francisco Lamboy on the outskirts of Yauco.
 Cofresí is believed to have been involved in this incident because of its timing and the criminals' link to an area headed by his friend, Cristóbal Pabón Dávila.
 The incident sparked an uproar in towns throughout the region, and convinced the governor that the authorities were conspiring with the criminals.
 Among measures taken by Aróstegui were a mayoral election in Cabo Rojo (Juan Evangelista Ramírez de Arellano, one of Cofresí's relatives, was elected) and an investigation of the former mayor.
 The incoming mayor was ordered to control crime in the region, an unrealistic demand with the resources at his disposal.
 Bernardo Pabón Davila, a friend of Cofresí and relative of Cristóbal, was assigned to prosecute the Yauco incident.
 Bernardo reportedly protected the accused and argued against pursuing the case, saying that according to "private confidences" they were fleeing to the United States.
 Other initiatives to capture highway robbers in Cabo Rojo were more successful, resulting in over a dozen arrests; among them was the nobleman Bey, who was charged with murder.
 Known as "El Holandés", Bey testified that Cofresí led a criminal gang.
 Cofresí's primary collaborators were the Ramírez de Arellano family, who prevented his capture as Cabo Rojo's founding family with high positions in politics and law enforcement.
 The central government issued wanted posters for Cofresí, and in July 1821 he and the rest of his gang were captured, though Bey escaped, becoming a fugitive.
 Cofresí and his men were tried in San Germán's courthouse, where their connection to several crimes was proven.